-One of Team GB’s medal winning gymnasts, Sam Oldham, is currently preparing himself for the British Team Championships.
-Being a part of the British gymnastics team at the London 2012 Olympic Games, Sam is hoping for a place in 2020 Tokyo.
-In between his extensive training, he has taken the time out to talk to us about getting back to full fitness after injury, a standard training day and what it is like being a part of Team GB.
+Sam Oldham, one of Team GB’s medal-winning gymnasts, is currently preparing for the British Team Championships now he has returned to full fitness after his recent injury.
+Having been part of the British gymnastics team at the London 2012 Olympic Games, Sam is hoping to qualify for a place on the team going to Tokyo 2020.
+In between his extensive training, Sam has taken the time to talk to us about getting back to full fitness after injury, a standard training day and what it’s like being part of Team GB.

-I’m now back to full fitness and training on all six of the mens events after my recent injury.
-I hyper extended my knee in the summer and was very lucky to have not done serious damage.
+I’m now back to full fitness and training on all six of the men’s events after my recent injury.
+I hyperextended my knee in the summer and was very lucky to have not done serious damage.
 It was a real career flashing before my eyes moment, but luckily I escaped with just some minor damage to my knee.
-However it meant I was forced to withdraw from the World Championships qualification process & begin a rehab program.
-When I started the recovery process my hamstring was 49% weaker on my right side.
+However, it meant I was forced to withdraw from the World Championships qualification process and begin a rehab program.
+When I started the recovery process, my hamstring was 49% weaker on my right side.
 It’s now fully recovered and the strength and flexibility are back to 100, thanks to the brilliant EIS support staff and lots of hard work on my part.

 At what age did you get into gymnastics?